Young Buddhist Retreat – Shepherd’s Search for the Mind

 Milarepa was an extraordinary Buddhist practitioner in 2nd Century AD, who spent long periods living in a cave in the mountains of Tibet in order to discover the nature of mind.
 He underwent many trials and hardships and pursued the Dharma with great vigour.
 Once he had come to see the true nature of all things he wandered around Tibet giving teachings to all he met with humour, directness, beauty and kindness.
 Over this long weekend, we will explore the beauty and passion of Milarepa’s practice and what he discovered about the mind, consciousness and what it means to be truly alive.

-Join the Young Dharma Group as they go on a 3 day long weekend retreat together with the experience of Order Members, Chittaprabha and Khemadamma.
+Join the Young Melbourne Buddhist Group as they go on a 3 day long weekend retreat together with the experience of Order Members, Chittaprabha and Khemadamma.